 ACCEPTED FILE FORMATS

-A format which best preserves the “document’s look” as it was submitted is preferred.
-You should not have problems generating a file in one of those formats, no matter which word processor you are using.
-When submitting a file, please follow the rules given below which will allow your paper to be read and converted.
+When submitting a file, please follow the rules given below which will allow your paper to be read and converted to pdf.
 To provide an interface to a wide variety of word processors, we accept the following file types:

 - File extensions are required for a successful upload.